Your guide to July 4th events across the region

 Spencer: Parade at noon, starting at the Municipal Building.

-Stow: A 4-mile race starts at 7:30 a.m. from Holy Family Church, followed by 3K Fun Run.
-Parade steps off at Stow-Kent Shopping Center on Kent Road at 10 a.m. and marches west, past Holy Family Church, ending at Park Drive.
+Stow: A 4-mile race starts at 7:30 a.m. from Holy Family Church, followed by 3K fun run.
+Parade steps off at Stow Community Shopping Center on Kent Road (new location this year) at 10 a.m. and marches west, past Holy Family Church, ending at Park Drive.

 Valley City: Parade steps off at 11 a.m. from the depot on Center Road and ends at Mill Stream Park.
 The antique car show and judging will follow.
 Entertainment all day at the park.
 The LeLa Blue Band will play in the pavilion at 7 p.m.
 Fireworks at dusk.